JuliaGraphs/Graphs.jl/doc/source/algorithms.rst

 .. py:function:: bellman_ford_shortest_paths(graph, edge_dists, source)

-    Performs Dijkstra's algorithm to find shortest paths to all vertices from input sources.
+    Performs Bellman Ford algorithm to find shortest paths to all vertices from input sources.

     :param graph:       The input graph
     :param edge_dists:  The vector of edge distances or an edge